AnnaSeDab/BookSpire/README.md

 ## Credits

-The code was written by me.
+The code was written by me with use of Materialize framework.
 I was basing it on the Code Institute walk through project for understanding of CRUD functionality and user log in.